 1. Who is your favorite New Orleanian, dead or alive, real or imagined?

 Easily Louis Armstrong.
-I find his joy for live and life-affirming ways inspiring.
+I find his joy for life and life-affirming ways inspiring.
 I love thinking about him when I am in the CBD (his childhood neighborhood).

 2. What first brought you to New Orleans?